BeneHa/benehaus_blog/jekyll/_posts/2022-08-08-blog-setup.md

     alt="Github action" %}

 Check the results by going to the website at the URL you saw before when setting up the Static Webpage for the Blob storage.

+Yeah, so our website can now be reached from the internet and is automatically deployed as soon as we make a push to the main branch of the repository!
+Nice work!
+The first part is now done.
+What we want to change now is the url where the website can be accessed (it still has the ugly long name with .core.windows.net in it).

+## Namecheap

+So we first need to buy an URL.
+I used namecheap but you can use any other domain registry for that.
+Just select a cheap one and buy it, in my case bene.haus:

+{% include image.html
+    url="/assets/images/blogposts/2022-08-12-blog-setup/1_namecheap_search.png"
+    description="Depending on the URL ending, you can pay a few euros or several thousand per year" alt="Namecheap domains" %}

 ## CDN refresh